auth0-sandbox/auth0-application-development/module03-instructions.md

 1. A few lines down locate the line where the TokenManager was instantiated:
     ```js
-    onst tokenManager = new TokenManager(...
+    const tokenManager = new TokenManager(...
     ```

 1. Just before this line add a new statement to open and read the private key file: